-As can be expected with any major surgery, your body is going to need plenty of time to heal following a C-section or vaginal delivery with an episiotomy.
-Alongside plenty of rest, lots of fluid and being careful with movement new mothers must maintain the nutritional principles that they followed during pregnancy to ensure they not only have enough nutrients for their body to recover but also as a source of nutrition for their baby.
+As can be expected with any major surgery, your body is going to need plenty of time to heal following a C-section or vaginal delivery with an episiotomy or natural tearing.
+Alongside plenty of rest, lots of fluid, and being careful with movement, new mothers must maintain the nutritional principles that they followed during pregnancy to ensure they not only have enough nutrients for their body to recover but also as a source of nutrition for their baby.

-While a healthy balanced diet is a great place to start, there are a few key nutrients that are particularly indicated for wound healing and should be focused on post-C-section or episiotomy to support the healing process.
+While a healthy, balanced diet is a great place to start, a few key nutrients are particularly indicated for wound healing and should be focused on post-delivery to support the healing process.

 1) Zinc